beijn/nai22-project4a/NAI-Project/Application Papers/The Piano Inpainting Application.md

 ## Context
 - Control over conditional generation, previous research listed in *Introduction*:
  	*continuation of a priming section [22, 14, 15, 12] : harmonization [10, 14], variation of an input sequences [9, 7], interpolation between two fragments [23], or mapping of a musical gesture to a performance [5].*
-- previous inpainting methods assume simpler, less flexible data representations (like heavily quantized and monophonic)
+- Previous inpainting methods assume simpler, less flexible data representations (like heavily quantized and monophonic)
 ### On [[Compound Word Transformer]]
 - see [[Structured MIDI Encoding#On Compound Word Representation]]
 - similar in having multiple attention heads per token type